Updated November 2021

 Remember that prorating requires that you:

-- Charge the tenant the prorated daily rate for any days that they live on the property, which do not add up to a full month.
+- Charge the tenant the prorated daily rate for any days they live on the property that do not add up to a full month

 If you follow all of these guidelines while learning how to calculate prorated rent, you’ll be sure to see extra profits in no time.
 Plus, you’ll be showing that you’re a fair landlord, which can help you to secure long-term tenants as well as great recommendations.
 Prorating is a win-win situation overall!